bkamins/bkamins.github.io/_posts/2020-01-08-typestable.md

    2 │     2      4
 ```

-(I used `copycols=false` to avoid copying of the columns --- so again the
+I used `copycols=false` to avoid copying of the columns --- so again the
-(process is cheap; note, however, that by default the `DataFrame` constructor
+process is cheap; note, however, that by default the `DataFrame` constructor
-copies columns passed to it as it is a safer approach).
+copies columns passed to it as it is a safer approach.

-So when does type stability really matter?
-The answer is when you need to
+So when does type stability matter most?
+The answer is when you need to iterate
-iterate rows of a data frame (especially as in a typical data frame there are
+rows of a data frame (especially as in a typical data frame there are many times
-many times more rows than columns).
+more rows than columns).
+Note that iterating a data frame cell by cell (i.e.
+extracting single values from it) is essentially the same case.

 Why it is a problem?
 Well --- the issue is that when you extract a row from a
 `DataFrame` it is still type unstable `DataFrameRow` object (the reason is